afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

 docker-compose -f docker-compose-local-job.yaml up
 ```

-__Note__: The initial build may take some time.
-However, since dependencies are stored in a cached Docker layer, you can expect significantly shorter packaging times for any subsequent builds if you decide to modify the source code but keep the dependencies intact.
+__Note__: Dependencies are stored in a cached Docker layer.
+If you later only modify the source code, not the dependencies, you can expect significantly shorter packaging times for the subsequent builds.

 When all components are up and running, go to `localhost:5656` in your browser.

-__Note__: In case of collisions, you might need to change the exposed ports in `docker-compose-local-job.yaml`.
+__Note__: you might need to change exposed ports in _docker-compose-local-job.yaml_ in case of collisions.

 The demo comes with a set of predefined rules.
 You can simply click the _Start_ button and after some time you should observe alerts displayed on the right side of the screen.
 Those alerts are the results of Flink evaluating the generated transactions stream against the predefined rules.